Naveen-PJ/PDF-Pal/README.md

 ## Deployment

 This project is available on Streamlit Cloud.
+You can access the deployed application here: [PDF-Pal on Streamlit Cloud](<insert_deployment_url_here>).
 To deploy the application on Streamlit Cloud or Hugging Face Spaces, follow their respective deployment guides and ensure all dependencies and configurations are included.

 ## License